b4nst/clef/README.md

 ## Supported Stores

-clef currently supports two built-in secret stores:
+clef currently supports these built-in secret stores:

 - `filestore` – A simple file-based store (local, for dev purpose only)
 - `osstore` – Uses the system's native keyring (macOS, Linux via Secret Service)
-- `gcp` - Uses Google Cloud Platform [Secret Manager](https://cloud.google.com/security/products/secret-manager).
+- `gcp` - Uses Google Cloud Platform [Secret Manager](https://cloud.google.com/security/products/secret-manager)
+- `aws` - Uses AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/) with AWS SSO support

 Other stores may be added in the future, as long as they meet the bar for safety and maintainability.